Private foundation: United States

-Violations of these provisions give rise to taxes and penalties against the private foundation and, in some cases, its managers, its substantial contributors, and certain related persons.

-The Gates Foundation is the largest private foundation in the U.S. with over $38 billion in assets.
+The Gates Foundation is the largest private foundation in the U.S., with over $38 billion in assets.
 Most private foundations are much smaller.
 Out of the 84,000 private foundations that filed with the IRS in 2008, approximately 66% have less than $1 million in assets, and 93% have less than $10 million in assets.
 In aggregate, private foundations in the U.S. control over $628 billion in assets and made more than $44 billion in charitable contributions in 2007.

 Civil law

 The following foundations are set up under civil law legal systems:

 Austria

 The Austrian Private Foundation (Privatstiftung) was last reformed under the Private Foundation Act in September 1993.
 The Austrian private foundation is considered a legal person having beneficiaries rather than shareholders or proprietors and may be established for any purpose.
-There are three levels of taxation related to Austrian private foundations: taxation of asset transfers, ongoing taxation of the private foundation's income; and taxation of distributions from the private foundation to beneficiaries.
+There are three levels of taxation related to Austrian private foundations: taxation of asset transfers, ongoing taxation of the private foundation's income, and taxation of distributions from the private foundation to beneficiaries.